Fridgend/Everything/CHBot/readme.md

 - I remember I wanted to add a logging system to the bot, one that would tell you when a user joined or left, or when a channel name was updated, or when a user's roles were updated.
 This was when I started getting more comfortable with the API, and I think this was one of the first big things I implemented on my own.
 I wanted it to be able to detect the different events in the server.
 I remember, however, that implementing the system for detecting changes in roles and permissions was a living hell.
 I remember staying up super late just reading through the Discord API documentation, desperately looking for what I was doing wrong.
 I don't fully remember what it was but eventually I got it working perfectly.
 After that, I swore to never change those lines of code.

 ## Improvements for the future:
 - It was a while ago since CHBot was running, but I remember testing its functionalities and finding that one of the commands had actually stopped working, being the /clear command used to remove a certain number of messages from a channel.
 I think the /ban command also doesn't work properly since one of it's options (being to clear recent messages from the user to be banned), had also stopped working.
-I'm guessing Discord made some changes to how those things work, and so if I were to pick this project up again sometime, I'd work on that.
+I'm guessing Discord made some changes to how those things work, so if I were to pick this project up again sometime, I'd work on that.

+## What I learned:
+- From working on CHBot, I developed a deep understanding of the Discord API and how to use it to implement certain features..
+- I also became more confident in JavaScript and Node.js, since it was still quite new to me at the time.

 ### Written in...
 This project is written entirely in JavaScript (more specifically Node.js).